UWrc/UWrc.github.io/docs/hyak101/python/overlay.md

 ## Creating a mutable overlay
 We recommend exiting any interactive jobs on `klone` if applicable and using `exit` to log out of `klone` completely, starting with a clean slate.

 First, we'll use our new `ssh` shortcut to get onto the login node.
-Then, we'll request an interactive job called `klone-container` in the `ckpt` partition with 1 CPU (unless otherwise specified with `--ntasks`, a job will have 1 task) and 16GB of memory for a mazimum time of 4 hours:
+Then, we'll request an interactive job called `klone-container` in the `ckpt` partition with 1 CPU (unless otherwise specified with `--ntasks`, a job will have 1 task) and 16GB of memory for a maximum time of 4 hours:

 ```js
 ssh klone-login